Internet-Draft SPICE SD-CWT February 2025

 Regardless if it discloses any claims, the Holder sends the Verifier a unique Holder key binding (SD-KBT) Section 8.1 for every presentation of an SD-CWT to a different Verifier.

 An SD-KBT is itself a type of CWT, signed using the private key corresponding to the key in the cnf claim in the presented SD-CWT.
-The SD-KBT contains the SD-CWT, including the Holder's choice of presented disclosures, in the issuer_sd_cwt claim in the SD-KBT payload.
-The sub and iss of an SD-KBT are implied from the cnf claim in the included SD-CWT.
-The aud claim MUST be included and relevant to the Verifier.
-The protected header of the SD-KBT MUST include the typ header parameter with the value application/sd-kbt.
+The SD-KBT contains the SD-CWT, including the Holder's choice of presented disclosures, in the kcwt protected header field in the SD-KBT.

 The SD-KBT provides the following assurances to the Verifier: